 A quality mortgage CRM helps professionals organize their customer data and structure their sales and marketing activities.

 The new kid on the block?
 A mortgage point-of-sale system.

-The advantages for borrowers are myriad, but loan originators also generate significant return via process efficiency, digital organization and the speed it affords, and borrower satisfaction.
+The advantages for borrowers are myriad, but loan originators also generate a significant return because the system allows them to automate and optimize their back-office processes.